theam/aday-ondemand-loop/docs/guide/content/user_guide/uploading_files.md

 ### Project Detail Page – Upload Bundles Tab
 Each project shows a dedicated tab for every upload bundle.
 A new tab is created automatically when a bundle is added.
-Each **Upload Bundle** tab provides controls for managing uploads, reviewing repository settings, and tracking the status of staged files.
+Each **upload bundle** tab provides controls for managing uploads, reviewing repository settings, and tracking the status of staged files.

 #### Upload Bundle Tab Header
 - **Creation Date** – The data when the bundle was created.